docker/docs/swarm/secure-swarm-tls.md

 Public key infrastructure (PKI) is the combination of technologies, policies, and procedures that work behind the scenes to enable digital certificates.
-Some of the technologies, policies and procedures provided by PKI include:
+Some of the technologies, policies, and procedures provided by PKI include:

 - Services to securely request certificates
 - Procedures to authenticate the entity requesting the certificate